rva-data/rva-postgis/README.md

 from your command prompt:

     psql -c "CREATE DATABASE richmond;"
-    psql -d richmond "CREATE EXTENSION IF NOT EXISTS postgis WITH SCHEMA public;"
+    psql -d richmond -c "CREATE EXTENSION IF NOT EXISTS postgis WITH SCHEMA public;"

 Now you should have a PostGIS ready database.